robertbenson/openai_resume_screener/README.md

-# Resume Pre-screener using OpenAI
+# Resume Pre-Screener using OpenAI

 A fun python script that takes in a persons details, made up, and decides whether to call this person forward for interview.
 The candidate is fictitious.